 |1 – 5||1/60 for each year|

-Where the members of two or more existing partnerships come together to form a new one, the Capital Gains Tax treatment will follow the same lines as that for changes in partnership sharing ratios.
-If gains arise for reasons similar to those covered in 5 and 6 above, it may be possible for roll-over relief under TCGA92/S152 to be claimed by any partner continuing in the partnership insofar as he disposes of part of his share in the assets of the old firm and acquires a share in other assets put into the ‘merged’ firm.
-Where, however, in such cases the consideration given for the shares in chargeable assets acquired is less than the consideration for those disposed of, relief will be restricted under TCGA92/S153.
+10.1 Where the members of two or more existing partnerships come together to form a new one, the Capital Gains Tax treatment will follow the same principles as those for changes in partnership sharing ratios.
+If gains arise for reasons similar to those covered in 6 and 7 above, it may be possible for roll-over relief under TCGA92/S152 to be claimed by any partner continuing in the partnership, insofar as he disposes of part of his share in the assets of the old firm and acquires a share in other assets put into the ‘merged’ firm.
+Where in such cases the consideration given for the shares in chargeable assets acquired is less than the consideration for those disposed of, relief will be restricted under TCGA92/S153.

 - the first reduction of the particular partner’s share in the partnership assets after 19 March 1968.

 13. Partnership goodwill

 13.1 This paragraph applies where the value of goodwill which a partnership generates in the conduct of its business is not recognised in its balance sheet and where, as a matter of consistent practice, no value is placed on that goodwill in dealings between the partners.

 13.2 On a disposal for actual consideration of any particular partner’s interest in the goodwill of such a partnership, that interest will be treated as the same asset (or, in the case of a part disposal, a part of the same asset) as was originally acquired by that partner when first becoming entitled to a share in the goodwill of that partnership.

 13.3 This treatment will also be applied to goodwill acquired for consideration by a partnership but which is not, at any time, recognised in the partnership balance sheet at a value exceeding its cost of acquisition, nor otherwise taken into account in dealings between partners.